jdimauro/witch-lights/README.md

 ## Software

 The current iteration of the software is in the directory marked `witch-lights-classic`.
-This code is inelegant but functional; it successfully handles two PIR sensors and will trigger a different sprite animation when one or the other sensor is tripped.
+This code successfully handles two PIR sensors and will trigger a different sprite animation when one or the other sensor is tripped.

-It does _not_ allow for the triggering of more than one sprite at a time, and does not respond to sensor trigger events while a sprite is being animated.

-The animation is currently unfinished, but was good enough for the initial proof of concept.
-More work needs to be done on it.
+Download `witch-lights-classic` and use the Arduino IDE to upload the code to your Arduino Due.

 ## Final Assembly and Use